 We inspect all components related to the home including: Foundations, Grading & Drainage, Roof, Attic, Walls (Interior & Exterior), Ceilings, Floors, Doors, Windows, Stairways, Fireplace/Chimney, Porches, Decks, Carport, Electrical Panel, Branch Circuits, Heating Equipment, Cooling Equipment, Ducts, Vents, Water Supply System and Fixtures, Exterior Faucets, Kitchen Sink, Bar/Utility Sink, Bath Sinks, Bathtubs, Showers, Commodes, Bathroom Exhaust Fans and/or Heaters, Laundry faucets, Hydro-Therapy Equipment, Dishwasher, Food Waste Disposer, Range Hood, Ranges/Ovens/Cooktops, Microwave Cooking Equipment, Trash Compactor, Whole House Vacuum Systems, Garage Door Operators, Doorbell and Chimes, Dryer Vents, Lawn Sprinklers, Outbuildings, Outdoor Cooking Equipment, and Gas Supply Systems.

-Our primary coverage area includes Bandera, Bergheim, Boerne, Boerne Stage, Bulverde, Comfort, Fair Oaks Ranch, Gray Forest, Helotes, Hollywood Park, Timberwood Park, Shavano Park, Pipe Creek, Waring, San Antonio, Kerrville, and surrounding areas.
+Our primary coverage area includes Bandera, Boerne, Boerne Stage, Bulverde, Comfort, Converse, Fair Oaks Ranch, Helotes, Hollywood Park, Kerrville, San Antonio, Shavano Park, Timberwood, and surrounding areas.
 Not sure if that's you?
 Give us a call at (830) 428-4728 or send us an email.